Sarah Maldoror: Film career

 After her studies, Maldoror with Andrade and their daughter lived in Morocco for a period, where their second daughter Henda was born in 1964.

-In 1964 the family went to Algiers, described as the "new anti-imperialist metropole of the Third World" since Algeria's independence in 1962.
-Here Madoror worked as an assistant on Gillo Pontecorvo's acclaimed film, The Battle of Algiers (1966), set during the nation's separation from France.
+In 1964, the family went to Algiers, described as the "new anti-imperialist metropole of the Third World" since Algeria's independence in 1962.
+Here Maldoror worked as an assistant on Gillo Pontecorvo's acclaimed film, The Battle of Algiers (1966), set during the nation's separation from France.
 She also worked as an assistant to Algerian director Ahmed Lallem on his film Elles (1966), a documentary about young Algerian women and their views of the future.
 She was a go-between the male directors and women subjects they wanted to film in this traditional society.
 These were her first projects in film.

 Maldoror set her debut short film, Monangambée (1968), in Angola.
 It is based on a story by Angolan writer José Luandino Vieira.
 The title of this 17-minute film, Monangambée, refers to the call used by Angolan anti-colonial activists to signal a village meeting.
 The film was shot with amateur actors in Algeria.

 Her first feature film, Sambizanga (1972), was also based on a story by Vieira (A vida verdadeira de Domingos Xavier).
 It is set in 1961 at the onset of the Angolan War of Independence.
 Maldoror filmed this in Francophone Congo-Brazzaville, as it would have been impossible for her to get permission in Angola.

-It explores the lives of various peoples at the time: villagers, may of whose men work on major public projects by the Portuguese; African police and militia working for the Portuguese; networks of resistance among Angolans in the villages and cities, and the struggles of women.
+It explores the lives of various peoples at the time: villagers, many of whose men work on major public projects by the Portuguese; African police and militia working for the Portuguese; networks of resistance among Angolans in the villages and cities, and the struggles of women.
 It features a poor married woman whose husband Domingos Xavier is arrested and taken away by Portuguese police, and her persistent efforts to find him in the city of Luanda, which had several kinds of prisons.
 He is tortured under interrogation and dies before she can reach him.
 The film was selected to represent Angola for the Director's Fortnight at the Cannes Film Festival in 1971.